The density distribution and physical origins of intermittency in supersonic, highly magnetised turbulence with diverse modes of driving: Intermittency in the s -PDF

 \section{Intermittency in the \lowercase{s}-PDF}

-We qualitatively observed in the volume- and mass-weighted logarithmic density-PDFs that the moderate- to high-$\M$ simulations are fit well by a lognormal distribution, and the low-$\M$ simulations show significant deviation from the lognormal fit in both the low- and high-density tail.
+We qualitatively observed in the volume- and mass-weighted logarithmic density-PDFs that the moderate- to high-$\M$ simulations are fit well by a Gaussian distribution, and the low-$\M$ simulations show significant deviation from the Gaussian fit in both the low- and high-density tail.
 Now we aim to quantify these non-Gaussian features, focusing primarily on the volume-weighted PDF where the intermittency parameters computed from the \citetalias{Hopkins2013} and \citetalias{Mocz2019} models are valid.